 Remember, every external link you place on your site leaks authority.

-That’s why it’s important to audit your site (here’s an FREE SEO audit) to find broken external links.
+That’s why it’s important to audit your site to find broken external links.

-This applies to both external links in your content and in the comment section.
+This applies to both external links in your information and in the comment section.

 To find broken links use one or all the following: